You just installed new siding on your home – turns out it wasn’t the best roof color match you hoped it would be.

 Metal roofing is a bit more versatile but generally looks good with bold colors like, black, or green.

-Perhaps asphalt shingles are so widely used because they can work well with most home styles.
+Perhaps asphalt shingles are so widely used because they can work well with most home styles, and its easier to replace a shingle roof.

 The bottom line is, you need to pick a color and material that will complement the rest of your homes look.